-Other 3rd-party packages, modules and libraries not provided by the official release are not provided.
+Other 3rd-party packages, modules and libraries are not provided.

 All the software is coded by other developers under GPL licenses and is distributed for free without any charge.

-After 6 years from the previous major release 3.7, GNU Radio released the next major release: GNU Radio 3.8!
+After 6 years from the previous major release 3.7, GNU Radio released the next major version: GNU Radio 3.8!
 There have been a lot of interesting changes.
-One of the most remarkable is the upgrade for Python 3 and Qt5.
+One of the most remarkable is the upgrade to Python 3 and Qt5.
 Both are really useful for scripting, GUI and plotting graphs in real time.

 Traditionally, GNU Radio is distributed only for UNIX platforms as open source.
-Despite of this, Windows support is also provided within the code, although is not officially supported.
+Despite of this, it runs smoothly in Windows, although is not officially supported.
 There are a lot of reasons of recommending UNIX instead of Windows, but if you use Windows and want to use GNU Radio, you have to do it by yourself.